-Remove a 10-microliter aliquot from the reaction mixture at 0 minutes and 15 minutes [1-MED-over the shoulder-TXT].
+Remove a 10-microliter aliquot from the reaction mixture at 0 minutes (=T0) and 15 minutes [1-MED-over the shoulder-TXT].
 Plate the aliquot on chocolate agar and incubate the plate at 37 degrees Celsius overnight [2-CU].

-Talent removes a 10 microliter aliquot from the reaction mixture.
+Talent removes a 10 microliter aliquot from the reaction mixture and put it on a chocolate agar plate.
 TEXT Overlay: T0 sample and Tt sample

+Talent places the samples into the incubator shaker.

-Chocolate agar plate as talent plates the aliquot.
+Chocolate agar plate as talent plates the aliquotes. (=Tt) .

-After incubation, count the colonies appearing on the plate and calculate the percentage of bacteria killed as described in the text protocol [1-MED-over the shoulder].
+After incubation of the chocolate agar plates, count the colonies appearing on the plate and calculate the percentage of bacteria killed as described in the text protocol [1-MED-over the shoulder].

 Talent counts the colonies.